 Written by Robert E. Sheriff, MS, CIH, CSP, President

-Recently OSHA has put new Beryllium regulations in effect to lower worker exposure levels.
+Recently OSHA has put new Beryllium Regulations in effect to lower worker exposure levels.
 Based on information on the health hazards of worker Beryllium exposure, OSHA has lowered the allowable exposure level by a factor of 10—from 2 ug/m3 to 0.2 ug/m3—and create a separate standard for Beryllium (29 CFR 1910.1024).

 There are a variety of ways an individual may be exposed to Beryllium or Beryllium containing compounds.

 Beryllium is a metal that is strong, lightweight and conducts electricity.
-By just those criteria, you can see that it could have many modern day uses.
+By just those criteria, you can see that it could have many modern-day uses.

 Because it is relatively rare and difficult to separate from surrounding rock, it is expensive and available in limited quantity.
-At the same time, it has many uses including: electronics, laboratory applications, nuclear energy and weapons, metal applications (bearings, aerospace, alloys), dental devices and even golf clubs.
+At the same time, it has many uses including:

 Some of the more significant exposures seem to be in casting and processing of Beryllium Copper and Beryllium Aluminum Alloys.
 This also includes deburring, heat treating, plating, polishing, cleaning, soldering, and assembly of components.

 Production of other Beryllium products also presents exposure potential that may exceed the proposed OSHA PEL of 0.2 ug/m3.
 This can include casting, machining, and assembly of electronic components, plastic molding, dental plates manufacturing, sporting equipment (those golf clubs!), and nuclear shielding applications.
-Usage of these Beryllium containing products and components usually do not present any significant exposure potential to the end user unless there is substantial friction or heat generation involved.
+Usage of these Beryllium containing products and components usually do not present any significant exposure potential to the end-user unless there is substantial friction or heat generation involved.
 (Usually not the case with my golf clubs).

 The diseases caused by exposure to Beryllium are significant and it is recognized that the current OSHA PEL of 2 ug/m3 is not sufficiently protective of the worker.
 Chronic Beryllium Disease (CBD) previously known as Berylliosis is an allergic sensitization reacts primarily in the lungs but it can also damage the liver, kidneys, nervous system and lymphatics.
 The consequences can be disabling and potentially fatal.
-The International Agency for Research on Cancer (IARC) and ACGIH now list Beryllium as a cancer causing substance.
+The International Agency for Research on Cancer (IARC) and ACGIH now list Beryllium as a cancer-causing substance.

 There are also acute effects of exposure to Beryllium including skin sensitization, absorption through cuts, and damage to the eyes.
 Heavy exposure over a short period of time may result in acute Beryllium disease which affects the lungs with a condition similar to bronchitis or pneumonia.

-Our primary service areas for Industrial Hygiene Sampling are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Industrial Hygiene Services are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.